bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

-* (1/24) First lecture tomorrow (1/25) in 85 Waterman 015.
 * (1/24) Homework 1 is posted below.
 It's due Friday, February 2 at 5pm.
+* (1/29) Office hours this week: Tuesday and Thursday 3-4 (these may change slightly in future weeks)

 ## Course information
-This is part-two of a graduate course on algebraic topology.
+This is part two of a graduate course on algebraic topology.
 The main topics will be homotopy groups, cohomology, and Poincare duality.

 ### Course objectives

-* prove foundational results, do computations, understand theoretical trends, see applications
+Prove foundational results, do computations, understand theoretical trends, see applications

 ## Prerequisites